kerpiaz/kerpiaz/README.md

 ## I'm a aspiring JS dev with some SysAdmin scars to prove I’ve been around tech a while.

+Please check my organization from Telerik - "Web-Giphy-A67JS".
+There are our shared repos with the team

 **Stuff I Mess With:**
 - **Coding**: JavaScript, React.js, Firebase
 - **Testing**: Git, Jest, Postman